File Structure

 • Become familiar with the basic structure of a LaTeX document.

-• Use Overleaf to render a LaTeX document into a PDF.
+• Use TeXworks to render a LaTeX document into a PDF.

 • Identify how to add special characters to a LaTeX document.